ok-Alice/dot-vault/Doc/Setup&testing.md

 * The ID of the previously minted NFT

 A successfull call to **depositNFT** can be verified by calling **myLoanStatus** for the same user.

+If your ERC721-contract has the **Enumerable** option, you can verify the NFT changed owner by calling **ownerOf** for the given NFT ID.